Li-Jinjie/Li-Jinjie.github.io/_pages/about.md

 <img src="https://s2.ax1x.com/2019/10/16/KkFWpn.jpg" alt="KkFWpn.jpg" border="0" />

 Hello!
 My name is LI Jinjie and I am currently an undergraduate student of [Shenyuan Honors College](http://sae.buaa.edu.cn/), [Beihang University](https://www.buaa.edu.cn/), under the supervision of [Prof. GUO Lei](https://www.buaa.edu.cn/info/1569/1582.htm), majoring in Automation.
-I have decided to continue my postgraduate study in the field of robotics.
+Aiming to be **A FULL-STACK ROBOTICIST**, I have decided to continue my postgraduate study in the field of robotics.

 Believing in the principle of "**Learning by doing**", I participated in many projects in university.
 These projects are hard to be presented in words, so I created this site to **visualize** the  [Projects](https://lijinjie.top/Projects/) I've worked on.